Everything You Need to Know About Braces

 - Who will be providing treatment at all follow-up visits?
 (Will the patient see the orthodontist regularly, or another member of the orthodontic team?)

-- Is the doctor in orthodontist and, more specifically, is he a board-certified orthodontist?
+- Is the doctor in orthodontist and, more specifically, is he a highly experienced orthodontist?
 Always do a side-by-side comparison of the doctors credentials before making a final choice.

 Financial obligations will also be discussed at the initial consultation.
 Be sure you have a complete understanding of your financial obligations, and that the cost quoted to you is the cost for the entire course of treatment.
 Your orthodontist should not have hidden fees that can pop up during the course of treatment.
 Be sure that insurance options are discussed, and that the office has payment plans available to assist with the cost of treatment.
 A financial coordinator should be made available to help you understand everything you need to know about the cost of treatment.